 Places to sleep

 There are many types of tourist accommodation, ranging from hotels, pensions and rented villas.
 You may use i.e. hotels.com, booking.com or hostelworld.com to find somewhere to sleep.
+If you want to rent a private home Airbnb.com is somewhere you could check out.
 If you want a true 'typical-portuguese' experience, try one Residencial, the home-like hostels ubiquitous in cities and most towns.
 Be sure, however, of the quality of the rooms.
 On the luxury side, you might try the Pousadas de Portugal, a network of hotels managed by the Pestana Group remarkable for using very beautiful ancient buildings like Palaces and Castles and also for having excellent service, consistent all over the country.
 You will do well in eating out eventually, as the cuisine of Pousadas is frequently both expensive and boring, although it appears the trend is changing for the better.
 The Casas de Campo, when traveling through the countryside, are also an affordable, picturesque and comfortable B&Bs.
 Don't expect them to be open all year round, and try to contact them beforehand if your itinerary depends on them.

 Money and banking